teemu-l/execution-trace-viewer/README.md

 disasm=xor/reg_any=0x1337 ; show all xor instructions where atleast one register value is 0x1337
 ```

 For more complex filtering you can create a filter plugin and save the result list using api.set_filtered_trace().
-Then click the filter checkbox to switch between full and filtered trace.
+Then show the trace by calling api.show_filtered_trace().

 ## Find